tung362/RoR2PVP/README.md

 Special thanks to my friend Justin for helping me test https://github.com/Sethix

 ### Change log:
-**1.3.5 (Current)**
+**1.4.0 (Current)**
+- Updated to BepInExPack 5.3.1 and R2API 2.5.14
+- Added character slot "Captain" to the Custom Playable Characters config
+- Added the ability to unlock all characters and loadouts temporarily(configurable in TeamPVP.cfg)
+- Mithrix stage is now considered a safe zone
+- Fixed max lobby size
+**1.3.5**
 - Updated to BepInExPack 3.2.0 and R2API 2.4.10
 - Mobs and pvp team 2 are no longer in the same team!
 - Added full unlock of artifacts
 - Added item "Spinel Tonic" to the default item ban list
 - Removed debug code left in from the previous build
-- Fixed bug where some areas would result in a softlocked due to destroying essential gameobjects
+- Fixed bug where some areas would result in a softlock due to destroying essential gameobjects
 **1.3.0**
 - Updated to BepInExPack 3.1.0 and R2API 2.4.2
 - Added a votable config system for certain mod settings during lobby